coder/code-server/doc/guide.md

 8. Navigate to `Networking -> Network interfaces` and edit the existing interface to use a static external IP.
    - Click done to save network interface changes.
-9. If you do not have a [project wide SSH key](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#project-wide), navigate to `Security - > SSH Keys` and add your public key there.
+9. If you do not have a [project wide SSH key](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#project-wide), navigate to `Security -> SSH Keys` and add your public key there.
 10. Click create!

 Remember, you can shutdown your server when not in use to lower costs.

 We highly recommend learning to use the [`gcloud`](https://cloud.google.com/sdk/gcloud) cli to avoid the slow dashboard.

 ## 2. Install code-server

-[We have a script](./install.sh) to install code-server for Linux or macOS.
+[We have a script](./install.sh) to install code-server for Linux and macOS.

 It tries to use the system package manager if possible.

 First run to print out the install process: